Manuel Ortega Melendres is a legal visitor to the United States who possessed a valid visa.

 Evidence of Racial Discrimination

-Plaintiffs will be submitting hundreds of pages of evidence that show that the Sheriff acted on racially charged citizen complaints and requests for operations that he forwarded to his senior staff.
+Plaintiffs submitted hundreds of pages of evidence that show that the sheriff acted on racially charged citizen complaints and requests for operations that he forwarded to his senior staff.
 These complaints criticized people based on little more than the color of their skin or the fact that they were speaking Spanish.
-In addition, Sheriff’s deputies regularly circulated racially charged emails about Latinos.
+In addition, deputies regularly circulated racially charged emails about Latinos.
 These and other actions created an agency culture that encouraged discrimination and permitted racial bias to flourish.

 Read some of the discriminatory emails sent to Sheriff Arpaio: